NCH-Dragonbolt/WebsiteDebug/src/data/about.md

 <br />
 At both these experiences I especially valued the fact that despite my young age and relative inexperience to everyone around me, my opinions, thoughts, and time were valued.
 Experiencing this, it is something I continue to look for in all my future opportunities.
 # Tech
 I daily drive a Lenovo Thinkpad X1 Carbon Gen 9 powered by an intel chip running Arch Linux (I swear, I don't feel any sense of overwhelming superiority for using Arch and only use it for the AUR).
-I actively configure my dotfiles which are available on my [github](https://github.com/AdityaRoot/dotfiles "github"), but the general tl;dr is:
+I actively configure my dotfiles which are available on my <a href="https://github.com/AdityaRoot/dotfiles">github</a>, but the general tl;dr is:

 <ul>
 <li>My window manager alternates between qtile (configured in Python) and dwm (configured in C)</li>
 <li>My editor of choice is my heavily customized neovim (configured largely in Lua)</li>